 - In order for budget monitoring information to be produced, the finance accounting system must be kept up to date and reviewed for accuracy.
 As such, month end procedures are required as set out in the Finance Calendar. - 2.
 Business Manager must review the previous month "spotlight" reports and provide commentary on the variances; updating the latest forecast as required.

 16. Financial Protection and Malpractice

-1. the management of the school must also have the means to investigate such cases.
+I. The management of the school must have the means to investigate cases of financial malpractice.